SUMMER 2019 UPDATE from Laurino Farms

-A farmer can hear when something is not running smoothly.
-You can just feel it.
-Hopefully, by mid-March, the fields will all be disked and plowed.
-We will first be planting the cool weather crops such as red and purple kales, beets, romaine, red and green leaf lettuces, and parsley.
-As the weather warms we get into peppers, squashes, eggplants, sunflowers, and zinnias.
-Finally, everyone’s favorites, Jersey sweet corn, and tomatoes.
+In early Spring, we planted the cool weather crops such as red & purple kales, beets, romaine, red & green leaf lettuces, and parsley.
+As the weather warmed, we got into peppers, squashes, eggplants, sunflowers, and zinnias.
+We’ll also have everyone’s favorites, Jersey sweet corn, and tomatoes.

-Well, I hope everyone is as excited as I am for the upcoming season and I will continue to keep you updated on our progress here at Hockhockson Farm.
-This is my 40th year farming, and I love it now more than ever.
-The crisp spring air, the rich dark soil and of course the sunsets.
+I will continue to keep you updated on our progress here at Hockhockson Farm.
+It’s so fulfilling.
+Here in my 40th year of farming, I just love it now more than ever.
 The beautiful sight of the sun going down at night illuminating the countless rows of fresh veggies.
 What’s not to love?

 Take care all,